carmencchow/cyclistic_casestudy/README.md

 <b>3.
 Offer Membership Perks</b></p>
 <p>Cyclistic can incentivize their annual membership by offering sign-up perks to casual riders who are interested in trasnferring to an annual membership.
 These could be in the form of tickets or discounts to local attractions, restaurants, and shops.
 Cyclistic can partner with brands and businesss in the vicinity of the 10 most frequented bike stations.
 Bundling admission passes with
 a membership, as well as offering exclusive deals for members - like chances to win prizes at local restaurants, businesses, or entertainment venues - could be an attractive way to boost membership while partnering with and supporting local businesses.
+* People shop by bike in the area&

 <b>4.
 Strategic Expansion</b>
 <p>To promote a healthier lifestyle particularly in underserved areas,  Cyclistic should expand their network of bikes to locations such as popular gyms and community recreation centres.
 Below is a list of 10 of the 60? stations that had less than 10 bikes rentals in the past 12 months.
 Cyclistic should relocate these underused bike stations to more frequented areas, thereby driving more usage.